 Meaning: To cross a street illegally: against a red light or in the middle of the street between crosswalks.

 Notes: Today's odd Good Word is a back-formation from jaywalker (originally a jay walker), which is the agent noun of this family.
 The other members are regular Germanic formations: jaywalking is both the process noun and adjective.
 The hyphen is no longer necessary.

 In Play: Finding metaphorical uses for today's word is difficult, so let's begin with the normal usage: "Jay Walker is aptly named—he remains unconvinced that traffic lights apply to pedestrians."
-Its primary metaphorical service is to indicate a relatively insignificant crime: "He absconded with company funds?that is a little more serious than jaywalking!"
+Its primary metaphorical service is to indicate a relatively insignificant crime: "He absconded with company funds.
+That's a little more serious than jaywalking!"

-Word History: This word comes from an era when jay had several metaphorical meanings, not all of which are still current: (1) a showy or flashy woman (or, perhaps, one of light character), (2) a person absurdly dressed, a ?sight?, and finally, (3) a na´ve person who doesn't know the ropes.
-Around the turn of the century, jay in this sense became an adjective, which attached itself to walkers under the assumption that jaywalkers were na´ve of big-city laws.
+Word History: This word comes from an era when jay had several metaphorical meanings, not all of which are still current: (1) a showy or flashy woman (or, perhaps, one of light character), (2) a person absurdly dressed, a 'sight', and finally, (3) a naïve person who doesn't know the ropes.
+Around the turn of the century, jay in this last sense became an adjective, which attached itself to walker under the assumption that jaywalkers were naïve of big-city laws.
 (Today we must thank Fiona Boneham who, I am sure, dresses demurely and never breaks traffic laws, for suggesting we explore this word.)